snes9xgit/snes9x/win32/docs/readme-windows.txt

 dialog, again available from the Cheats menu.
 The easiest way to describe the dialog is to walk through an example.

-Let’s give ourselves infinite health and lives on Ocean's Addams Family platform
+Let's give ourselves infinite health and lives on Ocean's Addams Family platform
 game:

 Load up the game; keep pressing the start button (Return key by default) to skip